hbatagelo/mir_flutter_app/README.md

 # mir_flutter_app

-A prototype application demonstrating desktop multi-window support for Flutter on Linux.
+A reference application demonstrating multi-window support for Flutter on Linux using the Mir windowing language.

 ![teaser](screenshot.png)